shane-baker-oropeza/The-Helpdesk-Deception-11-08-25/README.md

 - For Flag 1 I was looking for the earliest anomalous execution.

-- When I read atypical script or interactive command activity, I started to think about Powershell.
+- When I read atypical script or interactive command activity, I started to think about Powershell and added that as a query parameter.

+- I also was able to add the `AccountName` of `g4bri3lintern` as a new query parameter.

 `"What was the first CLI (command line interface) parameter name used during the execution of the suspicious program?"`

-- After looking back and forth at was being asked of the flag and examining logs `"unusual execution"` was key in order to find this flag.

 - The earliest anomalous execution of powershell being executed was `2025-10-06T06:00:48.7549551Z`